-The UK system features a unitary board.
+The UK system of corporate governance features a unitary board.
 There is no two-tier structure: executive directors and independent, non-executive directors instead act together as one board.
-The company's powers are exercised by its board acting collectively, with a small number of decisions requiring shareholder approval.
-In practice, substantial managerial authority is delegated by the board to the company's executives; the board appoints the executives and exercises an oversight function by approving decisions that do not require shareholder approval and that have not been fully delegated.
-Standing committees of the board typically include at least a nomination committee, audit committee and remuneration committee, but the creation of other standing committees, or ad hoc committees to exercise delegated powers, is permitted.
+A company's powers are exercised by its board acting collectively, with a small number of decisions requiring shareholder approval.
+In practice, substantial managerial authority is delegated by the board to the company's CEO; the board appoints the CEO and other senior executives and exercises an oversight function by approving decisions that do not require shareholder approval and that have not been fully delegated.
+Standing committees of the board typically include at least a nomination committee, an audit committee and a remuneration committee, but the creation of other standing committees, or ad hoc committees to exercise delegated powers, is permitted.

 The criteria for determining whether a director may be regarded as independent are set out in the Code.
 A director will not be regarded as independent if that director:

 - has been an employee of the company or its group within the past five years;

 - has, or has had within the past three years, a material business relationship with the company;